luminlife/artist-events-wordpress/README.md

-# Lumin Events plugin for WordPress
+# Stagehand Artist Events plugin for WordPress

-The Lumin Artist Events plugin for WordPress gives you access to the Lumin artist events web widget to display upcoming events for your artist.
+The Stagehand Artist Events plugin for WordPress gives you access to the Stagehand artist events web widget to display upcoming events for your artist.

-Current version: `1.0.5`
+Current version: `1.0.0`

 ## Features